docker/docs/docker-store/certify-images.md

 ## Inspection Output

-By default, `inspectDockerimage` displays output locally to `stdout`.
-You can format output as JSON and also produce HTML reports.

-A better method is to upload output to Docker Store for admnistrator verification.
+By default, `inspectDockerimage` displays output locally to `stdout` (the default), JSON, and HTML.
+You can also upload output to Docker Store, which is recommended for admnistrator verification.

-> Upload to Docker Store for administrator verification
->
-> You must use option #1 for administrators to verify results in Docker Store.
-Use options #2, #3 and #4 to verify results locally.
-{: .warning}

 -  **Upload to Docker Store** (by entering `product-id` at the commandline).